If you’re looking for the best turkey brine recipe, check out these delicious recipes from Kikkoman!

-Thanksgiving is just around the corner, and if you’re looking for a new way to flavor your turkey this year, I highly recommend you check out these great turkey brine recipes using Kikkoman Soy Sauce!
-I received a free sample of Kikkoman Soy Sauce to facilitate this post.
-This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.
+Thanksgiving is just around the corner, and if you’re looking for a new way to flavor your turkey this year, I highly recommend you check out the best turkey brine recipe using Kikkoman Soy Sauce!
+I received a free sample of Kikkoman Soy Sauce to facilitate this post, which includes the best turkey brine recipe from Kikkoman.
+This post contains affiliate links, and I may receive compensation if you make a purchase after clicking on my links.

 Need more Thanksgiving inspiration?
 Check out these 100 Thanksgiving Recipes, including appetizers, beverages, casseroles, gluten free, pies, potatoes, stuffing, turkey & vegetables.
 Also take a look at these 50 Must-Have Thanksgiving Desserts and 15 Fun Thanksgiving Desserts for Kids.

-It’s so easy to brine turkey or chicken with Kikkoman’s turkey brine recipes!
+It’s so easy to brine turkey or chicken with Kikkoman’s best turkey brine recipe!

 I have never in my life tried to brine turkey or chicken before.
 It always sounded like a really complicated project to take on.
 I was recently asked to brine a chicken using Kikkoman Soy Sauce, so I thought I would finally give brining a try and see exactly what it entailed.